romainsacchi/carculator/docs/introduction.rst

 Characterization of inventories (static)
 ****************************************

-**Carculator** makes the characterization of inventories easy.
-You can characterize the inventories directly from **Carculator ** against midpoint, endpoint and single score impact assessment methods.
+``carculator`` makes the characterization of inventories easy.
+You can characterize the inventories directly from ``carculator`` against midpoint, endpoint and single score impact assessment methods.

 For example, to obtain characterized results against the midpoint impact assessment method ReCiPe for all cars::